gwill1337/NetOps-Enhanced/README.md

    * For auto version with jinja2 -> paste configs into folder **./snapshots/ci_net/device-yaml/**    [config guide](https://github.com/gwill1337/NetOps-Enhanced/blob/main/snapshots%20%20/ci_net/device-yaml/Device_yaml_guide.md)

 ## Customize
 You can customize -> jinja2 templates, tests, configs and etc. for nornir.
-Project map are below.
+Project map below.

 ## Security
 For security in the CI workflow, use Ruff lint to validate all Python scripts, including tests.